JayanthMughil/flow-chart-generater/README.md

 >> Click on a box to open a setup tab where you can save additional info about the box.<br />
 >> Clicking on the save button only saves the extra detail temperorily.
 If you want to view the additional details upon reload click on the save button on the topbar.
+>> Press and hold the box and drag wherever you want.
+>> Press and hold on the right port on the box and connect them to other boxes using arrows.